 - In cases where a prototype is to be developed, the necessary raw materials should be provided by the sponsor.

-Submit your intramural project ideas for review, or contact Dr. Andrew Olewnik, Director of Experiential Learning, to discuss further.
+Submit your intramural project ideas for review, or contact Melinda Somerville, Experiential Learning Business Development Assistant, to discuss further.